sing-group/compi-rnaseq-pipeline/resources/init-working-dir/README.txt

            - To start the analysis using the script adapt the following code:
                         ./run.sh /absolute/path/to/compi.parameters

-        NOTE: to perform partial executions or change the number of parallel processes of the analysis, please consult the documentation.
+        NOTE: to perform partial executions, change the number of parallel processes of the analysis, or configure other pipeline settings, please consult the documentation.

 ------------------------------------------------------------------------------

-For more information about these steps, please refeer to the online documentation
+For more information about these steps, please refer to the online documentation
 at: https://github.com/sing-group/compi-rnaseq-pipeline